markdidio7/assessment_repository/README.md

 ![](images/theamazingracelandscape.png)

 ### API Calls
+`URLSession.shared.dataTask` returns data from a specified URL address.
 Closures are used in functions to access data in the background.

 ```swift
 func loadShows(from urlString: String, completion: @escaping ([Show])->()) {